-Co-operative education utilizes experiential learning partnerships between the university and employer to provide students with opportunities for relevant, paid employment while completing academic studies.
-A combination of professional development training and practical work experience empowers students to apply and further develop the knowledge and skills they have acquired in their degree program.
 Co-operative education is an option for students enrolled in biology, business, climate & environment, computer science, health, human nutrition and mathematics.
 Students enrolled in a BA must commit to a major in computer science or mathematics to continue in the co-op education program.
 Students enrolled in BSc must commit to a major in biology, computer science, or mathematics to continue in the co-op education program.
 Students' degree programs and registration will be monitored and academic averages will be assessed annually to determine eligibility to continue in the program.
 Participation in the cooperative education program is voluntary, obtaining a cooperative education work assignment is competitive, and students are not guaranteed a cooperative education work placement.

 Students are eligible to join the co-operative education program after at least one full year of academic study.
-Students may apply to the program at any time but must apply before the published deadline in early October.
-Admission to the program is based on academic requirements and also the student's ability to be flexible regarding work term options.
+Students may apply to the program at any time but must apply before the published deadline in early May.
+Admission to the program is based on academic requirements and the student's ability to be flexible regarding work term options.
 A minimum overall first year average of 65% is required for students joining the program in their second year.
-A minimum overall second-year average of 70% is required for students who join in second or third year.
+For students joining the program in third year, the student must meet our first year average requirement and a minimum overall second-year average of 70%.
 To remain in the co-op education program, students must be actively engaged, must be registered in a minimum of 12 credits per term while completing co-op requirements, and maintain a 70% average.
 The co-op education program begins and ends on an academic term.
 After completing the minimum of 12 months of co-op work experience, students are required complete a minimum of 12 credits (including COOP 405) at StFX.